phdye/vsuite/doc/Developer-Guide.md

 v_copy(dst, src);           /* copies when dst is large enough */
 ```

-Copy into a dynamic string:
+Copy into a C string buffer:

 ```c
 char buf[8];